AppliedLogicSystems/ALSProlog/10-Prolog-I-O.md

 Several simple transformations are applied to the elements of the list:

-i) Unary prolog expressions <F>(A) are allowed on the Options list.
+i) Unary prolog expressions &lt;F&gt;(A) are allowed on the Options list.
 These are converted to equations FF = A, where FF is the uppercase version of <F>.

 ii) Equations E = A are converted to EE = A where EE is the uppercase version of E.